nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/x6a_BuQq580/index.md

 ---
 title: DevOps Migration.
 Incomplete Migrations
-description: 'In this video, I address a common concern in Azure DevOps migrations: the fear of incomplete migrations and data loss.'
+description: Master Azure DevOps migrations!
+Learn to tackle incomplete migrations and data loss fears with expert tips for a seamless transition to the cloud.
 date: 2024-11-07T05:45:02Z
 videoId: x6a_BuQq580
 url: /resources/videos/:slug